 - Rebuilding – After the demo is complete it is time to start rebuilding.
 If walls are being repositioned or added this is the step where wood framing is reassembled along with windows and doors being installed within the framework.
 For room add-ons, the roof will be added and enclosed along with the gutters and exterior siding.

 - Mechanicals – Once the skeleton of the new rooms has been completed, the utilities can be repositioned to fit the space.
 This step may also coincide with the rebuilding step if your contractor wants to piece everything together at the same time.
 Depending on the scope of your project this might be a good time to rewire the entire house especially if you live in an older model.
 For those who are installing new appliances or find they will be utilizing numerous electronic devices, the electrical panel may need updating as well.
+You can search online for electrician services similar to Barnett Electrical or navigate to this website for more information.
 Gas and water utilities need to be considered especially if you are remodeling a bathroom and/or a kitchen.
 Water lines are not as easy to move so your remodeling project may have to be carefully planned around existing pipes.
 However, this is also a good opportunity to update water supply lines to new copper pipes which are not only more sturdy but allow water to run more quietly.
 For a remodel that is going to add gas appliances, running new pipes is a must but a larger meter may need to be installed too.
 During this third step, the duct work for central heating and air conditioning units will also be moved or extended to accommodate your new space.

 - Walls – After all of the behind the scenes work is done it is time to start enclosing the walls.
 Insulation will be inserted or blown in first.
 Dry wall will be hung next along with taping, mudding, and sanding.
 Once the walls are smooth they are ready for paint, wall paper, or whatever finish you chose during your planning stages.